CS480UIC/dbs-city_sustainability/documentation/glossary.md

 Description: name is the user's name.\
 Maximum: M-1.
 Multiple users can have the same name, but each user can only have one name.

+**Relationships**
+- transportation is dependent on carbon_emission_target.
+Each transportation is tracked by one carbon_emission_target.
+- carbon_emission_target is dependent on city.
+Each carbon_emission_target must be contained by a city.
+- company is dependent on industry.
+Each company must belong to one or more industries.
+- industry is dependent on country.
+Each industry must be incorporated by one country.
+- energy_management is dependent on city.
+Each energy_management must be used by one city.
+- waste_management is dependent on city.
+Each waste_management must be managed by one city
+- city is dependent on country.
+Each city must exist in one country.
+- user is dependent on country.
+Each user must live in one country.